elir0d/classic-space-invaders/README.md

 ## 🧐 About <a name = "about"></a>

-This is a simple python-encoded pong game.
+This is a simple python-encoded Space Invaders game.
 It is a practical project based on a tutorial by Christian Thompson.
 I changed some structures and made some modifications using modules and functions.

 Perhaps this project will be improved over time